Congregational News & Events – Week of May 6, 2018

 Campus Ministry Worship will continue to meet at 6:30pm in the Chapel during the summer.

-Consider attending Book Club!
-All are welcome, and it is a great way to get to know people.
-BookClub’s June meeting will be on Wednesday, June 13 starting at 6:30 PM with a potluck meal.
+Everyone is welcome at Book Club!
+BookClub’s May meeting will be on Wednesday, May 9 starting at 6:30 PM with a potluck meal.
 Please bring food or beverage to share.
-We’re meeting at Sarah Luckay’s home (614-890-0635, email@example.com).
-Kindly let Sarah know ahead of time if you plan to attend so she may plan for the right number of people.
-After dinner, we’ll be discussing Wild Things: The Joy of Reading Children’s Literature as an Adult by Bruce Handy.
-If you wish to read ahead for July, the book we’ll be discussing then is Long Way Down by Jason Reynolds.
+We’re meeting at Jane Hoffelt’s home (614-619-0123 firstname.lastname@example.org).
+Kindly let Jane know ahead of time if you plan to attend so she may plan for the right number of people.
+After dinner, we’ll be discussing is Maisie Dobbs by Jacqueline Winspear.
+If you wish to read ahead, the book for June is Wild Things: the Joy of Reading Children’s Literature as an Adult by Bruce Handy.

 Calling St. Stephen’s Soul Sisters!